-On installation of the new light unit a 'first service' inventory of all components shall be carried out and submitted to Council.
+On installation of the new light unit a 'first service' inventory of all components is to be carried out and submitted to Council.

 All new or upgraded installations will require a Certificate of Electrical Compliance.
-This certificate shall be forwarded to the Engineer prior to payment of any works.
+This certificate will be forwarded to the Engineer prior to payment of any works.

-7.1 Location
+8.1 LOCATION